Skip to main content

 To use a Dashboard Filter:

-1. Open a dashboard that has a dashboard filter configured.
-You’ll see a dropdown menu at the top of the dashboard.
+1. Open a dashboard that has dashboard filters configured.
+You’ll see the filters available at the top of the dashboard.

-2. Click the dropdown and select a value from the list.
+2. Click the dropdown and select a value from the list for each filter.

 3. All connected charts will update in real time based on your selection.